sator-imaging/AppWindowUtility/README.md

 This will make window full screen or not.

-> NOTE: Use this instead of Unity's built-in `UnityEngine.Screen.SetResolution(width, height, isFullScreen)` to work better with App Window Utility.
+> NOTE: Use this instead of Unity's built-in `UnityEngine.Screen.SetResolution(width, height, isFullScreen)` and `UnityEngine.Screen.fullScreen` to work better with App Window Utility.